OpenWIS/openwis-tutorials/OWT-6/README.md

             </execution>
 ```

 >Note: `frontend-maven-plugin` is set to install all the nessesary packages including `compiler-cli`, `cdk`and others that needs to be installed only once.
-So in development environments it is sugested to use the `<skip>true</skip>` inside the `<configuration>` tag in order to save time.
+So in development environments, after the first build, it is sugested to build using :

+    mvn clean install -Dskip.npm.deps=true